thibmeu/ghpages/content/projects.md

 ![dee console gif](/images/dee.gif)

 Retrieve public randomness, and encrypt your files to the future. dee provides a drand client, and support for timelock encryption.
+You can find design considerations [here](/pdf/building-dee.pdf).

 [Link](https://github.com/thibmeu/drand-rs)